IdeasOnCanvas/Ashton/README.md

 -------------------------
 Ashton has two parts

 a) It can convert the attributes of a AppKit, CoreText or UIKit NSAttributedString to and from an intermediate cross-platform Ashton-specific representation.
-This allows us to convert e.g. AppKit -> Ashton intermediate -> UIKit.
+This allows us to convert e.g. AppKit -> Ashton intermediate -> CoreText.

 b) It can convert between a NSAttributedString with intermediate attributes and HTML.
-This allows us to store and load rich text.
+This allows us to transfer a NSAttributedString between Mac and iOS.

 <table>
   <tr>